ArchKudo/lispy/README.md

 - Fixed a typo
 - Add cases for `LVAL_FUN` to handle builtins and user-defined lambda expressions
 - Code does not compile due to `lenv_copy` not defined

+### Commit 29

+- Builtin for lambda expressions
+- Added builtin to `lenv_add_builtin`
+- Still does not compile, due to previous error.